Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 History and Culture Remaining in Each Accommodation Building

-At Sawara Shokecho Hotel NIPPONIA, you can enjoy your private time without worrying about your surroundings, as the rooms are rented out as a single building.
+At the Sawara Shokecho Hotel NIPPONIA, you can enjoy your private time without worrying about your surroundings, as the rooms are rented out as a single building.
 There are 14 guest rooms in 11 buildings.
-Each of the lodging buildings is a building with historical and cultural value that has been reused in the entire town, allowing guests to experience the unique culture, history, and human activities of each area in a natural way.
+Each of the buildings has historical and cultural value and is being reused as a whole town, allowing guests to experience the unique culture, history, and human activities of each area in a natural way.

 YATA" building / Room 102